 The Laodicean Church Era was predominant circa 1986 A.D. to present--and many are in it.

 The Final Phase of the Work What is the final phase of the work?
+Is it for more languages than English?
 Who will lead it?
 Do you have the courage to support it?

 Back to COGwriter home page